Dry Tortugas National Park

 Seasonal Closure: Bush Key

-Visitor access to the north side of Bush Key is suspended through Fall 2026 to protect nesting Sooty Terns, Brown Noddies, and Magnificent Frigatebirds.
-The south (harbor) side remains open.
+Visitors may only access the harborside of Bush Key through Fall 2026 to protect nesting Sooty Terns, Brown Noddies, and Magnificent Frigatebirds.
 Boaters must maintain a distance of 100 feet from the island's mean low tide.

-Sections of moat wall closed until Summer 2026
+Sections of moat wall closed until Winter 2026

-Sections of the moat wall that were damaged by Hurricanes Irma (2017) and Ian (2022), as well as several hurricanes in 2024 are undergoing repair and reinforcement.
+Sections of the moat wall that were damaged by Hurricanes Helene and Milton (2024) are undergoing repair and reinforcement.
 For your safety, please follow posted signage and do not cross any barricades.

 INFORMATION